Outrage Coda: Plot

 Nakata and Hanada are puzzled by Mr. Chang's gesture until their boss Nishino, the second in command of the Hanabishi clan, mistakenly explains that their original offer of 30 million yen was not enough, and to show his displeasure and the insignificance of their offer Mr. Chang gave them an equal amount.
 Nishino's explanation is proven wrong however when he meets Mr. Chang and presents him this time with 100 million yen.
 Mr. Chang refuses again and this time does not even take the time to give Nishino and Hanada the minimum courtesy of attending them nor their 100 million yen.
 It is clear that while the Hanabishi family are dealing with the situation in the standard way the Yakuza does, Chang does not.

 While this is happening in the forefront, in the background the politics of the Hanabishi clan are in full display.
 The current clan chairman is an ex-stock-broker Nomura who assumed power of the clan because he was the brother-in-law of the old chairman.
 Nishino and Nakata have very little respect for him and want to take advantage of the Hanada-Otomo conflict in order to overthrow and eliminate Nomura, blaming it on the Chang organization in the process.
-Meanwhile, the Sanno clan (absorbed into the Hanabishi clan in the previous film) carefully assesses the situation and tries to take advantage for themselves.

-Mr. Chang minimizes the conflict and settles the situation peacefully and wants Otomo to stand down from any retribution he is planning, while Hanada's men try to assassinate Mr. Chang, but fail.
-Being a former Sanno clan member and personally has conflict with the Hanabishi clan, Otomo decides to avenge the offense to him and Mr. Chang by traveling back to Japan and killing the Hanabishi responsible.
+Nomura knew he couldn't bring down the old guards using force as he lacks in that department, he tried to get both Nishino and Nakata to fight each other and even instructing Nakata to assassinate Nishino.
+However, already hating how Nomura handles stuff, Nakata instead told Nishino about Nomura's plot to get rid of him thus after the failed meeting with Mr.Chang, Nishino devised a plot where he was ambushed on route back from the meeting and had been shot by his men and subsequently plunged the car with all the victims, including him, into the river while he goes into hiding.
+Hanada was instead spared and Nishino made him swear allegiance to him whilst sending him back to Nomura to report the supposedly assassination.
+Nomura, upon hearing that the deed was done, instantly switched the script that Nishino was done in by Mr.Chang's group and order Hanada to kill Mr.Chang in retaliation.